Choosing a country will allow you to access local content and enable you to shop in your local currency.

 Detailed examination of cells at the microscopic level enables probing complex signaling mechanisms, elucidating molecular function, studying cell behavior, and correlating multiple events and markers against the same physiological background.

-Alternatives to HCA include biochemical assays, microscopy, Western blotting, and flow cytometry.
+Alternatives to HCA include biochemical assays, conventional microscopy, Western blotting, and flow cytometry.
 While these techniques can be highly valuable, they can also have limitations in throughput, can disrupt cell integrity, and be labor intensive.
-These limitations reduce the number and complexity of assays, and the relevance of the results in a biological context.
+These limitations reduce the number and complexity of assays, and ultimately reduce the relevance of the results in a biological context.

 HCA allows you to capture and analyze tens of thousands of images in a day, where each image contains many hundreds of cells, monitoring a hundred or so parameters.
 This makes it possible to leverage the power of microscopy to perform large-scale screens and functional studies rich in multiparameter subcellular information.
 Application of HCA for screening large libraries of compounds or genetic material is referred to as high-content screening (HCS).